 It can be considered as an alternative to Photon module of Jetpack plugin.
 The difference is that Swarmify can cache video files as well.

-For easy configuration to this free content delivery service for WordPress, you can use the Swarmify plugin.
+For easy configuration to this, one of the free CDN services for WordPress, you can use the Swarmify plugin.

 7. Cloud storage services

 Using free cloud storage services to host the downloadable files on your website is one of the best ways to save your server bandwidth.
 You just need to upload the downloadable files to your cloud storage, make it public and share the download link on your page.